onebigear/avant_la_lettre_public_copy/README.md

 10 Stories is a bilingual novel, consists of 10 stories that scrolls horizontally across the browser.
 As the stories are stacked vertically, they present themselves visible to the reader at one single interface.
 Various subtle features enabled the parallel scrolling and reading experience, such as the play with letter width, and signposts created in the reading interface.

+The links leading to the works discussed in the program are: http://grammatron.com and https://xoesan.com/10stories/index.php

 Panelists: